By Pastor Dr. Shana Wise

 Week 13 Read Genesis 35-36

 2) God confirmed his promise again to Israel.

 · Other facts: Bethel means house of God.

 · Genesis 35:17-28 Now it came to pass, when she was in hard labor, that the midwife said to her, “Do not fear; you will have this son also.”
 18 And so it was, as her soul was departing (for she died), that she called his name Ben-Oni; but his father called him Benjamin.
 Israel knew the importance of a name.
 He changed his son’s name to Benjamin.
 How has God changed your name since you have been in a relationship with him?

 1) The descendants of Esau were listed.

 2) The original people of Edom were listed.

 3) The rulers of Edom were listed.

 About the Author

 Dr. Shana Wise is an ordained Pastor and CEO of Wise Choice Ministries (est. 2016).
 She is the founder of The Well Christian Women’s Network formally known as Christian Women Preachers United.
-Dr. Wise is the author of women’s devotional, Acts of Intercession, The Impact of Your Election, and co-author of Basic Ministry Training Manual (available on Amazon) and Chief Women Arise.
+Dr. Wise is the author of women’s devotionals Acts of Intercession and Chief Women Arise, The Impact of Your Election, and Basic Ministry Training Manual (all available on Amazon).
 She received a Doctor of Divinity degree in 2019 from St. Thomas Christian University.
 Her passion is to teach and preach the gospel of Jesus Christ, equip others to apply the Word to their lives, and demonstrate the Word through the power of the Holy Spirit.
 She is a televangelist that appears on social media outlets.
 Shana is married to Deacon Ron Wise and is the mother of four children.